mozilla/tofino/README.md

 ## Build

-Documentation for building can be found in [docs/building.md](/docs/building.md).
+Documentation for building is found in [docs/building.md](/docs/building.md).

 ## Developing

 * `npm start` - Runs the build in `production` mode.
 Should be similar to a packaged build.
 * `npm run dev` - Runs the build in `development` mode with hot module reloading.
 * `npm run package` - Creates a distributable package.
 * `npm run clobber` - Destroys a handful of temporary files (electron build, node modules, configurations) to clean up invalid states.
 If running into strange issues, try this command, followed by an `npm install`.

 Even though the user agent and content services are reused between multiple browser instances, they don't outlive their parent process by default when it exits, to ease development.
 To have them kept alive even when there are no more clients left, `npm run serve` will start these services standalone for finer lifetime control.

 ## Testing